BianorAraujo/notification-test/README.md

 # notification-test

+## About

+- .Net 7.0
+- XUnit
+- Visual Studio for Mac

+## Desscription

 Prepare a notification of the given message which will be displayed on a mobile device.
 The message is made of words separated by single spaces.
 The length of the notification is limited to K characters.
 If the message is too long to be displayed fully, some words from the end of the message should be cropped, keeping in mind that:
 *   the notification should be as long as possible;